How to send money from PayPal to Wise?

 3. Sign into your PayPal account and head to ‘Wallet’.
 This is where you link bank accounts and debit/credit accounts, which fund PayPal payments and enable you to withdraw your balance.

-4. Link a new bank account to your PayPal account.
+4. Link a new account to your PayPal account.
 Check back into Wise and find the local account details you need.
-Enter the Wise account details into PayPal, review and submit.
+For example, you can use your US bank details if you have a regular customer who pays you in USD.
+Enter these local Wise account details into PayPal, review and submit.

-5. Skip the step relating to setting up Direct Debits (by clicking ‘Finish later’) – PayPal may ask you a few times for this, but Direct Debits aren’t an option with Wise accounts so you will need to keep skipping this step.
+5. Skip the step relating to setting up Direct Debits (by clicking ‘Finish later’) – PayPal may ask you a few times for this, but Direct Debits aren’t an option with Wise account details so you will need to keep skipping this step.

 As you can see, it’s just like adding any new bank account to your PayPal wallet.
 You can set these new details as your preferred bank account if you like, or use it only when payments in a particular currency come in.

-So that’s it – all the essentials you need to know to withdraw money from PayPal to your Wise account.
+So that’s it – all the essentials you need to know to send money from PayPal to Wise.

-The Wise Borderless account is ideal for freelancers and small businesses who trade internationally.
-However, it can also be handy if you need to receive money from friends and family in other countries.
+The Wise Business account is ideal for freelancers and small businesses who trade internationally.

 Sources used: